Code of Conduct

 - Damage to school property, including buses, or the property of others.

-- The distribution of materials that are obscene, advocate illegal action or appear libelous.
+- The distribution of materials that are obscene, advocate illegal action or appear libelous including distribution on social media.

 - Entering or remaining on school property without authorization.